GoogleCloudPlatform/endpoints-samples/gce/README.md

 [globally_available_service.py](./globally_available_service.py) is a Google Cloud Deployment Manager Template.
 If you are not already familiar with Deployment Manager check out [the docs](https://cloud.google.com/deployment-manager/docs/).
 To use this template with your own API follow the directions below:

-### Step 1: Prepare and deploy your service's Swagger API specification.
+### Step 1: Prepare and deploy your service's Open API specification.

     gcloud alpha service-management deploy swagger.json